Haiku Happenings

 Congratulations

-To Peter Free who has received an Honourable Mention in the Kaji Aso Haiku Contest (US).
+To Peter Free who has received an HM in the Tokutomi Memorial Haiku Contest (US).
+See the winners’ names here.